 Summary of Massachusetts Patients’ Rights Statute

-Every patient shall have the right to freedom of choice in their selection of Massachusetts Eye and Ear Infirmary, an Infirmary physician, or health service at the Massachusetts Eye and Ear Infirmary, except in the case of emergency medical treatment or as otherwise provided for by contract as long as that physician, the Infirmary or health service is able to accommodate the patient’s choice.
+Every patient shall have the right to freedom of choice in their selection of Massachusetts Eye and Ear (MEE), except in the case of emergency medical treatment or as otherwise provided for by contract, as long as that physician, the hospital or health service is able to accommodate the patient’s choice.

 Each patient, upon reasonable request, shall receive an itemized bill reflecting laboratory charges, pharmaceutical charges, and third party credits and shall be allowed to examine an explanation of said bill regardless of the source of payment.
 This information shall also be made available to the patient’s attending physician.

-In addition, every patient of the Massachusetts Eye and Ear shall have the right:
+In addition, every patient of the Massachusetts Eye and Ear has the right:

 - upon request, to obtain from the facility in charge of their care the name and specialty, if any, of the physician or other person responsible for their care or the coordination of their care;

 - to confidentiality of all records and communications to the extent provided by law;

 - to have all reasonable requests responded to promptly and adequately within the capacity of the MEE;

 - upon request, to obtain an explanation as to the relationship, if any, of the MEE to any other health care facility or educational institution insofar as said relationship relates to their care or treatment;